Euro 2022: Stadiums proving a headache for organizers | DW | 09.07.2022

 According to the BBC, about 1,000 people who bought tickets to the match at St. Mary's didn't go.
 Family-friendly prices, starting at £10 (€12), mean there is little financial barrier to skipping out at the last minute.
 Yet if tickets were costlier, the tournament would be inaccessible.

-be partially full, others are too tight to fit crowds befitting a European Championship.

-The gleaming, 53,000-seat City of Manchester Stadium is about seven kilometers across town from Old Trafford.
-Fans will have to look a further 300 meters, past a parking lot and into the literal shadows of Manchester City’s stadium to find Manchester’s other host stadium.
+The gleaming, 53,000-seat City of Manchester Stadium is about 7 kilometers (11 miles) across town from Old Trafford.
+Fans will have to look a further 300 meters, past a parking lot and into the literal shadows of Manchester City’s stadium to find Manchester's other host stadium.

 "I'm not going to lie, when we first saw that it was there it was a disappointment.
 But then we can't change that, it is what it is.
 I hope they learn from it.
 We are here to play games and entertain people, and we will fill that stadium," Iceland's Gunnhildur Yrsa Jónsdóttir told DW.